syncfusion-content/windowsforms-docs/WindowsForms/checkboxadv/Image-Settings.md

 <tr>
 <td>
 MouseOverCheckedImage</td><td>
-Gets / sets the image used to draw the CheckBox when checked and mouse over.</td></tr>
+Gets or sets the image used to draw the CheckBox when checked and mouse over.</td></tr>
 <tr>
 <td>
 MouseOverDisabledImage</td><td>
-Gets / sets the image used to draw the CheckBox when indeterminate and mouse over.</td></tr>
+Gets or sets the image used to draw the CheckBox when indeterminate and mouse over.</td></tr>
 <tr>
 <td>
 MouseOverUncheckedImage</td><td>
-Gets / sets the image used to draw the CheckBox when unchecked and mouse over.</td></tr>
+Gets or sets the image used to draw the CheckBox when unchecked and mouse over.</td></tr>
 </table>

 {% tabs %}